loickvirot/weather-api/README.md

 make init
 ```

-You can now launch docker containers:
+You can now launch docker containers with docker compose:

 ```bash
 docker-compose up -d